Planning and Environment Linkages

 Linking Planning and NEPA

-Between July 11 and September 12, 2006, the Volpe Center interviewed 15 of the 20 Federal Highway Administration Division Offices (FHWA/DO) and state Departments of Transportation (DOT) that participated in the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop to discuss the status of linking planning and National Environmental Policy Act (NEPA) efforts in their states.
-This report describes findings from state interviews about linking planning and NEPA activities in FY06 Q2 and Q3.
-States interviewed for this report include:
+Between February 7 and March 14, 2006, the Volpe Center interviewed 15 of the 19 Federal Highway Administration Division Offices (FHWA/DO) and state Departments of Transportation (DOT) that participated in the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop to discuss the status of linking planning and National Environmental Policy Act (NEPA) efforts in their states.
+Findings from the following state interviews are provided in this quarterly report, which focuses on activities occurring between October 1 and December 31, 2005 (FY06Q1):

 - New Mexico